Bloc/swiftris-checkpoints/08-playing-by-the-rules.md

 +   var delegate:SwiftrisDelegate?
 ```

-The `delegate` will be notified of several events throughout the course of the game.
-In our case, `GameViewController` will implement and attach itself as `delegate` in order to update the user interface and react to game state changes whenever something occurs inside of `Swiftris.swift`.
+`Swiftris` notifies the `delegate` of events throughout the course of the game.
+In our case, `GameViewController` will attach itself as the `delegate` to update the user interface and react to game state changes whenever something occurs inside of the `Swiftris` class.

 Swiftris will work on a trial-and-error basis.
-The user interface - `GameViewController` - will ask `Swiftris` to move its falling shape either down, left, or right. `Swiftris` will accept this request, move the shape and then detect whether or not its new position is legal.
+The user interface, `GameViewController`, will ask `Swiftris` to move its falling shape either down, left, or right. `Swiftris` will accept this request, move the shape and then detect whether its new position is legal.
 If so, the shape will remain, otherwise it will revert to its original location.

-Let's add a few methods to detect if and when a shape is breaking the rules:
+Let's add methods to detect when a shape breaks the rules:

 ```objc(Swiftris.swift)
     func beginGame() {